Fleet logo

 Available in Fleet Premium

-To automatically enroll Windows workstations when they’re first unboxed and set up by your end users, we will connect Fleet to Microsoft Azure Active Directory (Azure AD).
+To automatically enroll Windows workstations when they’re first unboxed and set up by your end users, we will connect Fleet to Microsoft Entra ID.

-After you connect Fleet to Azure AD, you can customize the Windows setup experience with Windows Autopilot.
+After you connect Fleet to Microsoft Entra ID, you can customize the Windows setup experience with Windows Autopilot.

 Step 1: Buy Microsoft licenses